MetaDocencia/SitioWeb/content/en/curso/etica_en_ia/index.md

 In this practical you will learn to use different tools to assess how stereotypes can result in discriminatory behavior in language technologies and reflect on their social impacts.
 You will explore biases in large language models and word embeddings.
 Working in groups, you will find strengths and limitations in the representations of stereotypes and the different approaches to model bias.
 This is an introductory course and no previous natural language processing (NLP) knowledge is required.

+After this practical you will be able to:
+* Explain the value of an ethical approximation to Data Science problems
+* Link machine learning technial knowledge to the social impacts of this technology
+* Learn and use concrete tools to identify biases in large language models
+* Have access to further references about these topics
+* Access resources to continue learning about these topics and connect with a diverse group of colleagues also interested in these topics throughout Latin America

 ### Practical's intended public

 **There are no specific requirements for this practical, you will experience it best if you bring a laptop.**